Abhi-Balijepalli/monte-carlo-simulation/README.md

 # Monte Carlo simulation
-### Monte Carlo simulation is used to determine the range of outcomes for a series of parameters, each of which has a probability distribution showing how likely each option is to happen
+#### Monte Carlo simulation is used to determine the range of outcomes for a series of parameters, each of which has a probability distribution showing how likely each option is to happen.
 ----
 ## Scenario
 ![Screenshot](./scenario.jpg)